25 Things You Never Knew About Britney Spears' Ex Kevin Federline

 In fact, the former Britney & Kevin: Chaotic star has found himself in the headlines as he continues negotiations with his ex-wife over child support.

 In honor of the big day, we decided to find some surprising facts about the DJ's career, love story with Britney and life in the spotlight.
-Dare we say you may learn a thing or two…or three.
+Dare we say you may learn a thing or two.

 Larry Busacca/WireImage.com